CrowdStrike/foundry-sample-anomali-threatstream/README.md

 - **Missing File Recovery**: Automatically recreates deleted lookup files on next run
 - **Early Termination**: Intelligent pagination stops when no new unique IOCs are found
 - **Secure Integration**: API-based authentication (no hardcoded credentials)
-- **Comprehensive Testing**: Extensive unit tests with 90%+ code coverage, stress testing scripts, and workflow simulation
+- **Comprehensive Testing** (this branch): Extensive unit tests with 90%+ code coverage, stress testing scripts, and workflow simulation for local development

 ## Development